MitchellJThomas/markdown-cv/index.md

  - Software Architect
  - Principal Developer

-Currently leading development of Tripwire State Analyzer industrial product asSaaS and on-premise.
-Introduced key technologies including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres
+Key designer and initial contributor to the Tripwire State Analyzer industrial product available in both SaaS and on-premise deployments.
+Introduced key technologies including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres.

-Launched <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> -
-tripwire.io - the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
+Key designer and contributor to <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> - tripwire.io - the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
 DevOps</a> and <a
 href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
 ExpertOps</a> key to Tripwire's strategic cloud initiative.
 Selected design patterns, technology stack and team convention process increasing release cadence by a factor of 2.

 Launched <a
 href="https://www.tripwire.com/products/tripwire-connect">Connect</a>,